UninvitedActivity/UninvitedActivity/README.md

-# What is this?
+# What Is This?
 This is an IP address block list and a set of bash scripts that are intended to automatically create and update this list.

-# Why is this?
+# Why Is This?
 The idea is that, if there's traffic coming into a port behind which there's no service (and therefore there's no invitation for this traffic), then it's malicious and I don't want any data coming in from, or going out to, such IP Addresses.
 My theory is that if they stumble onto an open port, they'll be back.

-# This isn't Code!
+# This Isn't Code!
 I sort of disagree, but it's also as close as I can get.
 Tough, move on.

 # Bash Scripts?!?
 The scripts take logs from a specific OPNSense firewall rule, that detects and reports network traffic on non-open ports, and manipulates the log file into a format that's updateable to a database, updates it to the database, then outputs the content of that database into a file that's readable by an OPNSense "Firewall Alias", such that the list of IP addresses is added to an incoming and outgoing block list.

-# Who is this?
+# Who Is This?
 I'm reasonably technical, but more in a system / network administrative kind of way, I'm not a programmer / coder / wizard, and so there are probably a number of highly cringe-inducing methods I've implemented.
 This exercise was partially to see if I could string together a number of different things into a working system, including creating and interacting with an admittedly incredibly simple database (without knowing anything about how to implement APIs as a safety barrier against direct database manipulation - however the database work is being done locally, not remotely, so that particular security risk is somewhat mitigated), how to use github and awk and rsync-over-ssh.

 I've learnt a few things and enjoyed the process so far, so it's almost successful before it's complete.

-# Future considerations
+# Future Considerations

+- ~~Narrow down an update interval that's suitable~~
-- Updating of date stamp of continued activity by IP Addresses that are already in the system
+- ~~Updating of date stamp of continued activity by IP Addresses that are already in the system~~
+  - Make it smarter to minimise database queries (not that performance is any kind of issue)
-- Regular dump and reload of database to put it into a logical IP Address order (sort -uV)
+- Regular dump and reload of database to put it into a logical IP Address order (like 'sort -uV')
 - Consider durations before removal from the database / list
 - Setup of additional nodes and their feed-in to the system
 - Setup of dummy mail server(s) to catch exclusively mail-scanning IP addresses